4neesh/DevBlog/src/posts/018_SolidS.md

 author: 'Aneesh Mistry'
 featuredImage: ../images/018_StJoseph.jpg
 thumbnail: '../images/018_th.png'
-subtitle: 'The single responsibility principle represents "S" in the mnemonic acronym of design principles "SOLID".
-Classes must have one defined responsibility to promote class modularity and cohesion.'
+subtitle: 'The single responsibility principle is the first of the SOLID design principles.
+The single responsibility of classes promotes modularity and cohesion.'
 time: '10'
 tags:
 - Patterns